We're the FE Institution of the Year!

 Successful ACS candidates return to the College once more and complete Scottish Water Byelaws (2014) and Domestic Hot Water Storage Systems (Vented & Unvented) This final stage prepares candidates for work in the emerging technologies and the renewables sector, with appliances such as heat pumps and solar thermal systems.

-DURATIONS
+TYPICAL DURATIONS

-• MLP Core Training: 266 guided hours (minimum)
+• MLP Core Training (College): 266 guided hours (minimum)

-• MLP Portfolio**: 675 hours (approx. 18 weeks) of on-site experience
+• MLP Portfolio** (Work with mentor): 675 hours - approx. 18 weeks)

 • Boiler (CENWAT): 35 hours

-• Optional Appliances: 7 hours each
+• Additional Appliances: 7 hours each

 • ACS Assessments: 3–6 days